isabellapedraza/airport-polygon-verifier/README.md

 ## Getting Started

-To test locally, follow the following steps.
+To get started, follow the following steps.

 1. Set up a Python 3 virtual enviroment by running the following commands in your terminal.

 `python3 -m venv venv`

 `source venv/bin/activate`

 2. Install dependencies by running the following command in your terminal.